bryanibit/blog.io/_posts/2018-6-13-laser-process.md

 From 64E-S3-Manual, we can conclude that a Ethernet packet of HDL64 consists of 1206 bytes for 12 blocks and 6 byte of other info.
 Such a clear description is as follow:
 ![DataPacketConstruct](https://github.com/bryanibit/bryanibit.github.io/raw/master/img/doc/HDL-64_data_packet_format.jpeg)
 What is a block?
 I think it means laser scan which points an emit and a receive of upper and lower laser.
 It is ....
 The default spin rate is 600 RPM(10Hz).
-The changing spin do not change the data rate -- the unit will send out the same number of packets(at a rate of 1.3 million data points per second, and ethernet rate is 1 packet/100us) regardless of spin rate.
-The angular resolution is as follow:
+The changing spin do not change the data rate -- the unit will send out the same number of packets(at a rate of 1.3 million data points per second) regardless of spin rate.
+Six firings of each block takes 139 μs and then the collected data is transmitted.
+It takes 100 μs to transmit the entire 1248 byte Ethernet packet.
+This is equal to 32×12points/239μs, and then 1.6million/1s The angular resolution is as follow:

 | --RPM-- | --Points per Round-- | --Points per Round per laser-- | --Angle Resolution-- |
 | :---------: | :----------------: | :--------------------------: | :----------------: |